telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-hyperlink-column.md

 ---
 title: Hyperlink Column
 page_title: Hyperlink Column
-description: Learn how to define the Hyperlink Column and have the bound value automatically displayed as a link when using RadGridView - Telerik's WPF DataGrid.
+description: Learn how to define the Hyperlink Column and have the bound value automatically displayed as a link when using RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: radgridview-columns-column-types-hyperlink-column
 tags: hyperlink,column
 published: True